ydnic-wolver/ydnic-wolver/README.md

 -----------
 - 🐏 I’m currently learning a lot of things
 - 💚 I have a passion for programming and graphic design.
--  ⚡ Fun fact: I love sharing with people x)
+-  ⚡ Fun fact: I love sharing with people 🍚
 - 😽 I’m looking to collaborate with other developers